What You Need to Know About the Baby Team Volunteer Program

 Must complete the minimum number of required shifts per week

-Volunteers must sign up for a minimum of 2 treatment shifts a week, 1 orphan feeding shift, and 1 on-call pager shift per week.
-These required shifts add up to about 5-10 total hours in the clinic per week, but volunteers are always encouraged to sign up for more than the minimum to gain more experience.
+Volunteers must sign up for a minimum of 5 shifts.
+There will be three shifts available per day: 8AM-12PM, 12PM-4PM, and 4PM-8PM.
+Total hours will be roughly 20-25 hours per week, but volunteers are always encouraged to sign up for more than the minimum to gain more experience.
 Volunteers sign up for shifts that work best with their schedules, so there is usually quite a bit of flexibility.

 Must attend rounds once a week